 From the time she was eight weeks old, Honey ate out of a food toy.
 But flying dog food and boat bilges are a bad fit.
+It’s hard to feed a dog on a boat.

 So how do we feed the dog now?